 Do not love the world or the things in the world.
 Variations of this command appear throughout the New Testament.
 It is a straightforward command.
 Yet, as in days past, it is time to issue a call to holiness and Christlikeness in our day.
 Over the past several years, you have most likely heard the phrase “gospel-centered” or “gospel issue.”
 It seems like everything is a “gospel issue.”
 But the gospel isn’t an issue; it’s THE message of the Kingdom of God.
 The most critical “gospel issue” of our day is loving your neighbor.
 Loving your neighbor is a biblical command, but it has been hijacked and used as an arm twister by Christian leaders for cultural compliance.

 Many leaders in the Church today want to curry favor with the world.
 They don’t want to spend “cultural capital,” whatever that is, they want the media interviews, and when a man like Dr. John MacArthur stands tall and unmoved, even his strongest defenders in past battles tuck tail and run.
 The lust for power and worldly acceptance is an intoxicating thing in the lives of many evangelical leaders.
 As a result, you have pastors falling to Critical Race Theory on the left and the MAGA movement on the right.
 I believe in cultural engagement, but we must do it from a biblical perspective, keeping worldly political ideologies at bay.

-1 John 2:15-17 NKJV “Do not love the world or the things in the world.
+1 John 2:15-17 TLV “Do not love the world or the things in the world.
 If anyone loves the world, the love of the Father is not in him.
-For all that is in the world—the lust of the flesh, the lust of the eyes, and the pride of life—is not of the Father but is of the world.
-And the world is passing away, and the lust of it; but he who does the will of God abides forever.”
+16 For everything in the world—the desire of the flesh, the desire of the eyes, and the boasting of life—is not from the Father but from the world.
+17 The world is passing away along with its desire, but the one who does the will of God abides forever.”